What is a backup storage device?

 Modern primary storage systems have evolved to feature stronger native capabilities for data backup.
 This includes advanced RAID protection schemes, unlimited snapshots and tools for replicating snapshots to secondary backup or even tertiary off-site backup.
 Despite these advances, primary storage-based backup tends to be more expensive and lacks the indexing capabilities found in traditional backup products.

-Local backup places data copies on external HDDs or tape systems, typically housed in or near an on-premises data center.
+Local backup places data copies on external hard drives or tape systems, typically housed in or near an on-premises data center.
 The data is transmitted over a secure high-bandwidth network connection or the corporate intranet.

 Integrated backup storage appliances